jarviscanada/jarvis_data_eng_AdamWong/linux_sql/README.md

 To test the bash scripts located in `host_info` and `host_usage` for DDL each one was entered into the CLI in the following format: `echo "$command"` then added to their respective files.
 ## Deployment

-This project was deployed by with creating and initializing a docker container with a postgersql instance and crontab to execute the `host_usage.sh` script every minute
+This project was deployed by creating and initializing a docker container with a PostgreSQL instance and crontab to execute the `host_usage.sh` script every minute.
-Github used to manage the creating and merging of features for the MVP.
+GitHub is used to manage the creation and merging of features for the MVP.

 ## Improvements
 - update hardware info within a certain time period